stephennmiller/OS_Management_CGS_3763/README.md

 ## License
 This project is for educational purposes and not licensed for commercial use.

-## Acknowledgements
+## Acknowledgments
-- Enhanced with assitance from Grok (xAI) in 2025
+- Enhanced with assistance from Grok (xAI) in 2025.
-- Originally submitted for CGS 3763 Assignments 5 & 6
+- Originally submitted for CGS 3763 Assignment 5 & 6.